xaviermignot/xaviermignot.github.io/_posts/2021-02-16-iot-hub-device-twin-routing-deep-dive.md

 $ device_connection_string=$(az iot hub device-identity show-connection-string --hub-name $hub_name -d $device_id -o tsv)
 ```
 To send device twin change events we will need two things:
-1. For reported property changes, we must simulate the device so I have prepared a simple .NET console app available [here](https://github.com/xaviermignot/device-twin-routing-demo){: target="_blank" }.
+1. For reported property changes, we must simulate the device so I have prepared a simple .NET console app available [here](https://github.com/xaviermignot/device-twin-routing-demo).
 From the project folder, we run the following commands to securely store the device connection string and run the tool to initialize reported properties:
 ```console
 $ dotnet user-secrets set "DeviceConnectionString" $device_connection_string
 $ dotnet run